 A really nice activity to do in Porto with teenagers is to climb the Arrábida bridge from within.
 Don’t be dismay by the 262 stairs that you’ll have to climb as they are very short, as hence don’t require an excellent physical shape or a lot of effort.
 In fact, you’ll arrive very shortly at the top, where you’ll be rewarded with a beautiful view over the Douro river, the Crystal Palace gardens and some Port wine lodges.

-Currently the ticket to climb the Arrábida bridge costs 17,50€ (it is a bit expensive for what it is, to be honest).
+Prices: 20€ / person (it is a bit expensive for what it is, to be honest).

 Have a drink with them (seriously!)

 I am not encouraging juvenile drunkenness, relax!
-But given the fabulous weather that you’ll most likely enjoy during your stay in Porto, why don’t you take some time to simply enjoy a light meal or a drink or two at one of the amazing rooftops and urban esplanades in the city?
+But given the fabulous weather that you’ll most likely enjoy during your stay in Porto, why don’t you take some time to simply enjoy a light meal or a drink or two at one of the amazing rooftops and urban terraces in the city?

 There are two in particular that I find very suitable if you’re travelling in Porto with teenagers, which are Miradouro Ignez (the one on the photo, with a great terrace overlooking the Douro river) and BASE, the cosmopolitan open air terrace very close to Lello bookshop and to the Clérigos tower.